Powerlearnproject/se-day1-assignment-Tobinyi/README.md

 Agile is an iterative and incremental approach to software development that focuses on flexibility, collaboration, and continuous delivery.
 Instead of a rigid sequence, Agile works in short, iterative cycles called sprints.

 Key Characteristics:
-[18:10, 2/25/2025] ChatGPT: 1.
-Iterative Process: Development occurs in small, repeatable cycles (called sprints), typically lasting 1-4 weeks, where a piece of functionality is developed, tested, and reviewed.
+1. Iterative Process: Development occurs in small, repeatable cycles (called sprints), typically lasting 1-4 weeks, where a piece of functionality is developed, tested, and reviewed.
 2. Flexibility: Agile allows for changes in requirements at any point during the development process.
 Feedback is gathered from stakeholders after each sprint to guide the next one.
 3. Collaboration: Close communication with the customer, team, and other stakeholders throughout the project.
 Agile encourages cross-functional teams that include developers, testers, and business representatives.
 4. Minimal Documentation: Agile focuses on working software over comprehensive documentation, though documentation is still maintained as needed.